 Which pair of headphones sound better?

 There’s a lot that goes into sound quality and while many people will argue that sound is subjective, but that’s not entirely true.
 Sure, how you perceive sound and what you consider pleasurable is subjective, but sound itself is nothing but physics.
 That means it can be measured.
 Now to be fair, we don’t have the most sensitive testing equipment in the world so don’t take these graphs as law.
-Our testing is good enough to give you a good estimation of how a pair of headphones should sound, not how they do sound.
+Our testing is good enough to give you a good estimation of how a pair of headphones should sound.
+Your results will vary, because your ears aren’t those of a strange hearing robot in a sound booth like ours.
 The best advice we can give you is to try both pairs of headphones out if you can and see which one sounds better to you.

 That’s not the only aspect of these headphones that you should be concerned about either.
 Another important feature with Bluetooth headphones that you should be aware of is are Bluetooth codecs.
 These are like languages that Bluetooth products “speak” in order to transfer data wirelessly.
-The more data that gets transferred means that the sound is going to be better.
+The more data that can get transferred means that the sound can be better.
 To take advantage of a codec both your source (like your smartphone) and the headphones need to be compatible with the same Bluetooth codec.
-If they’re not then both will default to SBC which is fine, but still not the best that is possible.
+If they’re not, then both will default to SBC—which is fine, but not the best.

 The Sony WH-1000XM3 on the other hand feature basically all of the important Bluetooth codecs

-The Bose Noise Cancelling Headphones 700 use AAC here which is good enough (unless you’re on Android) but still not the best doesn’t have the highest transfer data rate.
-The Sony WH-1000XM3 on the other hand feature basically all of the important Bluetooth codecs including AAC, aptX, aptX HD, and LDAC which is Sonys own codec.
-Throw in the fact that the Sony headphones have a standard 3.5mm jack instead of a 2.5mm jack like the Bose headphones do, and it’s pretty clear that Sony takes this round too.
+The Bose Noise Cancelling Headphones 700 use AAC here which is good enough, but still not the best as it doesn’t have the highest transfer data rate.
+The Sony WH-1000XM3 on the other hand feature basically all of the important Bluetooth codecs including AAC, aptX, aptX HD, and LDAC which is Sony’s proprietary high-res codec.
+Throw in the fact that the Sony headphones have a standard 3.5mm jack instead of a 2.5mm jack like the Bose headphones do, and it’s pretty clear that Sony has the higher performance ceiling.

 Winner: Sony WH-1000XM3

 For those keeping score, the Sony WH-1000XM3 are still better than the Bose Noise Cancelling Headphones 700 in almost every way that counts.
-Not to mention that while the Sony WH-1000XM3 aren’t cheap at $350, they’re still cheaper than the Bose headphones at $400.
+Not to mention that while the Sony WH-1000XM3 aren’t cheap at around $300 USD, they’re still cheaper than the Bose headphones at $279 USD—especially when the WH-1000XM3 is on deep discount after the release of their successor: the Sony WH-1000XM4.
 Whichever way you go, you’ll get amazing active noise cancelling, great sound, premium build materials, intuitive controls, and decent microphones for your phone calls.
 These are both class-leading products and you’ll likely be more than happy owning either one.
 However, we tend to believe that the Sony WH-1000XM3 represents the better value.